Northern Participant Funding Program

 - of significant interest to local communities

-The program primarily targets natural resource and infrastructure projects; to date it has funded participation in impact assessments of large-scale mining, remediation and transportation projects.
+The program primarily provides funding for natural resource and infrastructure projects, to date it has funded participation in impact assessments of large-scale mining, remediation and infrastructure projects.

 Factors that determine project eligibility include: